Teradata/developer-resources/docs/install-ai-unlimited/install-manager-AWS/prod-aws-prerequisites.md

 - A pay-as-you-go [AWS account](https://aws.amazon.com) account.

-- [GitHub](https://github.com) or [GitLab](https://gitlab.com) account for user authentication and storing project information.
+- A [GitHub](https://github.com) or [GitLab](https://gitlab.com) account for user authentication and storing project information.

+## Clone the repo

-- Clone the [AI Unlimited GitHub repository](https://github.com/Teradata/ai-unlimited).
+Clone the [AI Unlimited GitHub repository](https://github.com/Teradata/ai-unlimited).
 The `deployments` folder in the repository contains template, parameter, and policy files for installing AI Unlimited.

 	Open a terminal window, and clone the repository.